yassun7010/turu-py/docs/testing.md

 ## Recording & Testing

-Using `record_as_csv`, the actual rows can be recorded to a csv file.
+In the production code, the actual rows can be recorded to a csv file using the `record_as_csv` method.

 For production use, recording can be controlled with the `enable` option (default is `True`).